 (CNN) — For some people, the desire to explore a cave is almost irresistible.

 It's another world of travel underground, full of potential wonders and possible mysteries waiting to be solved.
 Has anyone been there before?
 What lies ahead in the dark?
 Strange rock formations, underground rivers, animals -- maybe some treasure?
+While spelunking -- that's fancy talk for crawling around in caves -- is an adventure, you can still do it safely.

 Here are some tips and safety advice to make sure you'll come back to tell of your explorations: